Trending Articles in Science Education

 Recent

-Why ChatGPT Is Not Reliable
+Why ChatGPT AI Is Not Reliable

-I’ll start with the simple fact: ChatGPT is not a reliable answerer of questions.
+I’ll start with the simple fact: ChatGPT is not a reliable answerer to questions.
 To try to explain why from scratch would be a heavy lift, but fortunately, Stephen Wolfram has already done the heavy lifting for us in his article, “What is ChatGPT Doing… and Why Does It Work?”
 [1] In a PF thread…

-Opinion: When Pro Scientists Explain Using Pop Science
+When Pro Scientists Explain Using Pop Science

 Abstract There is so much to say about the many endeavors by professional scientists to explain to us the world.
-The list is long: Carl Sagan, Harald Lesch, Neil deGrasse Tyson, Sabine Hossenfelder, Michio Kaku, and I even saw Roger Penrose and Steven Hawking on tv.
+The list is long: Carl Sagan, Harald Lesch, Neil deGrasse Tyson, Sabine Hossenfelder, Michio Kaku, and I even saw Roger Penrose and Steven Hawking on TV.
 The list is – of course – considerably longer…

 A Lesson In Teaching Physics: You Can’t Give It Away